jacobcolyvan/mix-master/README.md

 * Search for albums, tracks, and public playlists, and see key/tempo data for each.
 * Separates playlists into created and followed.
 * Get recommendations for any track that will also try to match key.
+* Hover over the tooltip to see more track-related info.
+Note that the genres provided by Spotify are artist specific rather than track.

 <hr>
 <h4>Setup</h4>